gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 		Token() (json.Token, error)
 	}

-	// Stack of what part of input JSON we're in the middle of - objects, arrays. parseState []json.Delim
+	// Stack of what part of input JSON we're in the middle of:
+	// '{' is object, '[' is array.
+Empty stack means neither. parseState []json.Delim

 	// Stacks of values where to unmarshal.
-	// The top of each stack is the reflect.Value where to unmarshal next JSON value.
+The top of each stack
+	// is the reflect.Value where to unmarshal next JSON value.
 	//
-	// The reason there's more than one stack is because we might be unmarshaling
+	// The reason there's more than one stack is because we
-	// a single JSON value into multiple GraphQL fragments or embedded structs, so
+	// might be unmarshaling a single JSON value into multiple
+	// GraphQL fragments or embedded structs, so we keep track
-	// we keep track of them all.
+	// of them all.
 	vs [][]reflect.Value
 }
 ```

-We need to modify `decode` to create additional stacks whenever we encounter an embedded struct or a struct with `graphql:"... on Type"` field tag, do some additional bookkeeping to manage multiple stacks of values, check for additional error conditions if our stacks run empty.
+We need to modify `decode` to create additional stacks whenever we encounter an embedded struct or a GraphQL fragment (field with `graphql:"... on Type"` tag), do some additional bookkeeping to manage multiple stacks of values, check for additional error conditions if our stacks run empty.
 Aside from that, the same algorithm continues to work.

 I think getting the data structure to contain just enough information to resolve the task was the most challenging part of getting this to work.
 Once it's there, the rest of the algorithm details fall into place.

-If you'd like to learn even more of the low-level details of the implementation, I invite you to look at the [source code](https://github.com/shurcooL/graphql/blob/master/internal/jsonutil/graphql.go) of package [`github.com/shurcooL/graphql/internal/jsonutil`](https://godoc.org/github.com/shurcooL/graphql/internal/jsonutil).
+If you'd like to learn even more of the low-level details of the implementation, I invite you to look at the [source code](https://github.com/shurcooL/graphql/blob/master/internal/jsonutil/graphql.go) of package [github.com/shurcooL/graphql/internal/jsonutil](https://godoc.org/github.com/shurcooL/graphql/internal/jsonutil).
 It should be easy to read after this post.

 Payoff
 ------